Eye Fatigue logo - eye health and vision blog

 • Associated with other vision conditions – Many people with nearsightedness (myopia) or farsightedness (hyperopia) also have astigmatism.

-An optometrist or ophthalmologist can diagnose astigmatism through a comprehensive eye exam, including tests to measure the cornea’s curvature and how light focuses inside the eye.
+An optometrist or ophthalmologist can diagnose this condition through a comprehensive eye exam, including tests to measure the cornea’s curvature and how light focuses inside the eye.

 • Prescription Glasses – Special lenses help compensate for the cornea’s irregular shape.

-• Contact Lenses – Toric lenses are designed to correct astigmatism.
+• Contact Lenses – Toric lenses are designed to correct it.

 • Refractive Surgery – Procedures like LASIK or PRK reshape the cornea to improve vision.

-If you’re experiencing blurry or strained vision, a simple eye exam can determine if astigmatism is the cause.
+If you’re experiencing blurry or strained vision, a simple eye exam can determine the cause.
 Proper correction can significantly improve clarity and comfort in daily activities.
 For a more in depth look, please visit our post about Astigmatism Vision Distortions.

-For more information about eye health, visit the American Academy of Ophthalmology’s Eye Health A-Z.
+For more information about eye health and what is astigmatism, visit the American Academy of Ophthalmology’s Eye Health A-Z.

 This content is for informational purposes only and is not a substitute for professional medical advice.
 Consult an eye care professional for concerns about your vision.